 Teachers will use Tier I and II research-based strategies to differentiate learning in all content areas to meet the needs of all learners.
-For example lessons, activities, and assessments will be modified according to the individual needs of learners.
+For example, lessons, activities, and assessments will be modified according to the individual needs of learners.
+In addition, supplemental digital subscription programs (computer adaptive) will be able to meet the varied needs of all learners.